sagesharp/gnome-online-coc/gnome-code-of-conduct.md

  * Code repositories - git.gnome.org and gitlab.gnome.org
  * Mailing lists - mail.gnome.org
  * Wikis - wiki.gnome.org
- * Chat and forums - irc.gnome.org such as discourse.gnome.org, GNOME Telegram channels, and GNOME groups and channels on Matrix.org (including bridges to GNOME IRC channels)
+ * Chat and forums - irc.gnome.org, discourse.gnome.org, GNOME Telegram channels, and GNOME groups and channels on Matrix.org (including bridges to GNOME IRC channels)

 All participants in GNOME online community spaces are subject to the Code of Conduct.
 This includes GNOME Foundation board members, corporate sponsors, and paid employees.
 This also includes volunteers, maintainers, leaders, contributors, contribution reviewers, issue reporters, and anyone participating in discussion in GNOME online spaces.